TesseraSkye/hargrove/README.md

 GPL3 licence.

 ~~ IN DEVELOPMENT ~~
-This means that some things (js front end, etc) don't exist yet

 Use: Install Supercollider and the SC3 plugins, run Engine.scd in the sc folder.
 Further instructions therein.